-12 21 - Revenue analysis
+12 2I - Revenue analysis

 All information for Table 2I is compiled from the same income tables as 2G and 2H.
-For unmeasured water income, this is the unmeasured line on table 2G and for unmeasured waste income it is the direct unmeasured line on table 2H.
+For unmeasured water income, we used only the unmeasured water information from Sage.
+The sum total of measured water was the total revenue for measured water per table 2G less the measured amount recorded in Sage.
+The same approach was taken with wastewater.

 There are no non-standard tariffs for the customers served by WPSL.
-All other income from each table is measured income except for Non-Potable Water which is Third Party Income.
+All other income from each table is measured income.